Anthony T. Reynolds, CFP®, ChFC CoreTegic Capital

 But then it happened.
 I started to miss the camaraderie and leadership opportunities that the Iowa National Guard provided.
 In 2009, I contracted with the University of Iowa Army ROTC and was awarded a scholarship.
 In August of 2010, I graduated from the Tippie College of Business with a degree in finance, a minor in marketing, and I was commissioned as a second lieutenant in the Iowa National Guard as a quartermaster officer.

-To date, I’ve worn many hats in the military, including platoon leader, executive officer, plans operations office and now I’ve accepted the challenge of wearing the hat of commanding officer.
+To date, I’ve worn many hats in the military, including platoon leader, executive officer, plans operations office and now I’ve accepted the challenge of wearing the hat of the commanding officer.

 At the end of the day, I founded CoreTegic Capital to help young professionals and families understand their financial lives as well as position them to reach their fullest potential.
 But I’m also the guy next door.
 I do this job because I love it and truly enjoy taking on complex issues to help positively impact my clients and to help them navigate safely on their financial path.